JuliaReach/LazySets.jl/docs/src/man/reach_zonotopes_hybrid.md

 ## Example

-We consider an extension of the example presented in [*"Reachability of uncertain linear systems using zonotopes*, A. Girard, HSCC.
+We consider an extension of the example presented in [*Reachability of uncertain linear systems using zonotopes*, A. Girard, HSCC.
 Vol. 5.
 2005] to a hybrid system with two modes ``\ell_i``, ``i = 1, 2``, with initial states ``[0.9, 1.1] \times [-0.1, 0.1]`` and uncertain inputs from a set ``u`` with ``\mu = \Vert u \Vert_\infty = 0.001``.